nephismith111/gameengine/CONVENTIONS.md

   - DOM interaction and event handling in JS files
   - API interactions via jQuery AJAX
 - **Entry Point**: Each page must define its entrypoint JS file for Webpack
+  - Root files should be small and focused on initialization
+  - Split functionality into separate modules for better maintainability
+  - Root files should primarily handle document ready functions and module initialization
 - **Resource Management**:
   - Call API endpoints for data rather than preloading in HTML
   - Use CDN-hosted libraries whenever feasible